SiamTek/elizabeth-blog/WP/readme.md

 + `wp_link_pages()`

  These, and more, will make the content WP UI editable by lay-users, add functionality and ease of use.

+## TEST WP THEME WEBSITE
+---

+I created a ["Consistently Inconsistent" Test Blog](siamllc.com/test) to test the styles and layout etc. email or text me for a back-end password.

 ##RESOURCES